 You might notice droppings, egg cases, smear marks, or a strong, musty smell.
 Seeing a roach in the daytime?
 That usually means the nest is overcrowded, and that’s not a good sign.

-They’re looking for food, moisture, and dark places to hide.
-That includes leaky sinks, dirty dishes, and uncovered food or trash.
-These are key flashpoints to consider if you want to prevent infestations.
+They’re looking for food sources, moisture, and dark places to hide.
+So to help prevent infestations, it’s best to fix leaky sinks, clear dirty dishes, and remove uncovered food or trash

-They can be a waste of money because although they might take out a few visible roaches, they can easily miss the ones hiding deep in walls or under floors.
-This means you’ll likely still have a growing infestation.
+Over-the-counter sprays can be a waste of money because although they might take out a few visible roaches, they can easily miss the ones hiding deep in walls or under floors.
+So you’re likely to still have a growing infestation, which must be tackled by trustworthy and proven professional treatment methods.

-Why Is It So Important To Address A Cockroach Problem Promptly?
+Why Is It so Important to Approach a Cockroach Problem Properly?

-Roaches reproduce quickly, and waiting for a solution gives them time to spread.
+Roaches reproduce rapidly.
+So waiting for a solution gives them time to spread.
 The longer you wait, the harder and more expensive it becomes to eliminate them.